embbnux/glip-ai-bot/README.md

 # Glip AI BOT

-This is a AI Assistant Bot for Glip, use API.AI and RinCentral API
+This is a AI Assistant Bot for Glip, use API.AI and RingCentral API

 ## Demo